 Tiger Chef Mixing Bowls

 The three pack of mixing bowls seems to be a trendy package deal these days.
 The Tiger Chef is (among) my favorite of the sets because the bowls are versatile and I love stainless steel.
 You’ll get a 13, 16, and 20-quart bowls and of course, the bowls are durable and easy to clean.

 Silicone bowls are great for mixing small batches of brownies, pancakes, waffles, or anything else that doesn’t require a large bowl.
 This set is dishwasher safe, microwave safe, and can stand temperatures up to 500° Fahrenheit.
 The set includes a 1-quart, 1.5-quart, and a 2-quart bowl.

 Easily my favorite thing about these bowls is that they are silicone, and you can manipulate the shape of the bowl while pouring your batter into the skillet or brownie pan.

 Pretty bowls, pretty please!

-Do you have a love for traditional kitchen ware?
+Do you have a love for traditional kitchenware?
 Check out this article on the history of Wagner cast iron cookware.

 My final recommendation is the Huji 3-Piece Stainless Steel Mixing Bowls.
-It’s a set of three bowls (small, medium, and large), all made with quality stainless steel.
-They have silicon handles for ease of use when baking or pouring.
+It’s a set of three bowls (small, medium, and large), all made of quality stainless steel.
+They have silicone handles for ease of use when baking or pouring.
 Plus, they feature internal markings for measuring your mixture.
 The non-slip silicone base is a great touch.
 You can choose between red or blue for the handles and base.

 For more great recommendations on baking supplies, check out my post on the best rolling pin for cookie dough.
 You might also want to read my article on the 6 ice cream scoops that will have you baking like a pro!